Skip to main content

 Description

-2. Ten organizations received Community Efficiency Grants for upgrade projects.
+2. Twenty-one organizations received Community Efficiency Grants for upgrade projects.

-5. Nine project locations installed high-efficiency cooling and mechanical equipment and almost 400 AC units received extended maintenance.
+5. Ten commercial locations installed high-efficiency cooling and mechanical equipment

 Summary and contacts